mem48/geocompr/main.md

 <!-- todo: what contributions, which will we use, where in the book? -->

 While embracing recent developments in the field, we also wanted to pay respects to the wider field of Geography, with its 2000 history [@roller_eratosthenes_2010], and the narrower field of *Geographic Information System* (GIS) [@neteler_open_2008].
-Geography has played an important role in explaining and influencing humanity's relationship with the natural world and this book aims to be a part of the 'Geographic tradition'.
+Geography has played an important role in explaining and influencing humanity's relationship with the natural world and this book aims to be a part of the 'Geographic tradition' following in the footsteps of great geographers such as Alexander von Humboldt [@livingstone_geographical_1992].
 GIS has become almost synonymous with handling spatial data on a computer, and provides a basis for excellent open source tools which can be accessed from R, as we will see in Chapter 13.

 The book's links to older disciplines were reflected in suggested titles for the book: *Geography with R* and *R for GIS*.